Ferrite-FEM/FerriteInterfaceElements.jl/docs/src/index.md

 # FerriteInterfaceElements.jl

 Welcome to the documentation for [FerriteInterfaceElements](https://github.com/Ferrite-FEM/FerriteInterfaceElements.jl)!
-FerriteInterfaceElements is adding functionality to the finite element toolbox [Ferrite](https://github.com/Ferrite-FEM/Ferrite.jl) for working with interface elements (also known as cohesive elements).
+FerriteInterfaceElements adds functionality to the finite element toolbox [Ferrite](https://github.com/Ferrite-FEM/Ferrite.jl) for working with interface elements (also known as cohesive elements).

 ## How the documentation is organized

-We assume that you are already familiar with the basic usage of Ferrite.
+The documentation assumes that you are already familiar with the basic usage of Ferrite.
 If not, you should first take a look at the [Ferrite documentation](https://ferrite-fem.github.io/Ferrite.jl/dev/).
 Here, only the additional tools are explained.

-This high level view of the documentation structure will help you find what you are looking for.
 After a basic introduction on this side, the document is organized as follows:

  - [**Tutorials**](tutorials/index.md) are documented examples which guide you through the process of solving partial differential equations with interface terms.